hilton/hilton.github.com/blog/_posts/2014-07-16-contstrained-coding-style.md

 ---
 title: Enforcing coding style as part of the language
-description: What if the compiler only accepted one coding style?
+description: What if the compiler only accepted one coding style? #programming
 layout: hh
 ---